aruldhanasekar/Yard-for-Docker/README.md

 ## What it does

-* Generates one or more Dockerfiles and a .dockerignore file from a simple command.
+* Generates one or more Dockerfiles and a .dockerignore file from a simple command
 * Detects the Python version from project metadata
 * Is designed to help package a Python app for Docker quickly from the terminal
 *